markpmlim/OptimizingImageProcessing/Readme.md

     }
 }
 ```
-The playground will crash when the playground is executed.
+The playground will crash when the code is executed.
 The *pixelSize* paramter should be 1.

 Printing one of the planar buffers (source or destination) will display a line similar to the one below: